SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 Now that we have the data locally in a file, let's explore how this `jq` filter works.

-1. The filter starts with the simplest construct, which is the [identity](https://stedolan.github.io/jq/manual/#Identity:.) `.`.
+1. Look at the first character of the filter.
+It's a `.`.
+This is the simplest construct in `jq`, the [identity filter](https://stedolan.github.io/jq/manual/#Identity:.) `.`.
 This says "everything that you have right now", which at the start is all of the JSON.

     👉 Try this simple first step to see that you indeed get all of the data: